 You could also decide to go with exchange-traded funds that focus on mid-cap stocks.
 They have lower fees than mutual funds.
 On the downside, you will never outperform the market with an ETF.
 That's because their goal is to track the market.

-Four Reasons to Buy
+4 Reasons to Buy

 Every well-diversified portfolio should have some percentage of mid-cap stocks or mutual funds.
 The amount depends on your specific investment goals and asset allocation.
 It also depends on the current phase of the business cycle.
 Here are four reasons to buy mid-cap stocks.

-Mid-cap companies do well in the expansion phase of the of the business cycle.
+Mid-cap companies do well in the expansion phase of the business cycle.
 Growth is stable while interest rates are still low and capital is cheap.
 As a result, mid-cap managers can get the low-cost loans they need to meet rising demand.
 They grow either through investment in capital equipment, mergers, or acquisitions.

 Mid-cap companies are not as risky as small-cap businesses.
 In an economic downturn, they will be less likely to go bankrupt as a small-cap company.

 In fact, you must research before purchasing mid-cap stocks.
 These companies have different earnings and growth potential.

 There are some with solid earnings but are in an unattractive segment of the stock market.
 As a result, they have a low price-to-earnings ratio.
 Even though their sales are strong, investors don't like their industry.
-Without that penalty, these mid-caps could otherwise become large cap.
+Without that penalty, these mid-caps could otherwise become large-cap.

 Other mid-cap companies may be poised to be the next big breakout.
 They may be on the verge of announcing a new product or acquiring a competitor.
 In these cases, a mid-cap can provide the same growth potential as a smaller firm with less risk.

 A mid-cap company will not be as stable as a large-cap company.
 First, they don't have as much capital to last through a downturn.
 Therefore, they will be riskier in the contraction phase of the business cycle.
 Second, they are usually focused on one type of business or market.
 If that market disappears, they will too.

 Many mid-cap companies are well known.
 They have been around long enough to secure their market niche.
 Many mid-cap companies are in the finance, real estate, or transportation industries.